AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

     Pat : Person := (Student, 19, 3.9);
     Sam : Person(Faculty);

-* You can change :ada:`Pat` via an aggregate assignment or a copy
+* You can change the discriminant of :ada:`Pat` via an aggregate assignment or a copy

   .. code:: Ada